savnani5/ProteinClassification/README.md

 python data_visualization.py (Provide --data_dir arg if random_split/ is not in ProteinClassifier path)
 ```

-### Improvement (suggestions)
+### Improvements (suggestions)

-**DISCLAIMER**: Although I have implemented the improvements, I wasn't able to validate them due to high compute/time requirements and they may/ maynot imporve the performance of State of the art ProtCNN model.
+**DISCLAIMER**: Although I have implemented the improvements, I wasn't able to validate them due to high compute/time requirements and they may/maynot imporve the performance of State of the art ProtCNN model.

 - Implementation and use of **Focal loss** to account for data imbalance in different protein families.
 We can also use weighted crossentropy loss.
 - Transformer Encoder based Architecture (similar to BERT with/without positional embeddings) to model sequences better.
 The attention mechanism ideally should perform better compared to 1D conv feature extractor with residual blocks.
 This model is almost 65% smaller (50M params) compared to base ProtCNN (137M params).